tchoi8/handmadecomputer/Binary/span.md

+Welcome to Handmade Computer Workshop at SPAN: NY at Google.

-Goal: "Hello World" in the Binary World with Electronics : D
+Our goal is to "Hello World" in the Binary World with Electronics : D

-Concepts:

-- Basic electronics
-- Binary numbers and adder
-- Boolean logic and Universal gate
-- NAND gate Integrated Circuits chip
+My name is [Taeyoon](http://taeyoonchoi.com), and Rebecca who is currently a student at the [School for poetic computation](http://sfpc.io) will be helping us.

 #1.
 Breadboard